manishpxl/koinx-tax-loss-harvesting/README.md

 # KoinX Tax Loss Harvesting Dashboard

-A responsive React + Vite + Tailwind CSS dashboard built for the KoinX Frontend Intern Assignment.
+A responsive React + Vite + Tailwind CSS dashboard built for the **KoinX Frontend Intern Assignment**.
 It helps users simulate tax loss harvesting by selecting holdings and instantly seeing the impact on their effective capital gains.

 ## Overview